ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_balena/_index.md

 ---
-title: Deploy IoT apps using Balena Cloud with Arm Virtual Hardware
+title: Deploy IoT apps using Balena Cloud and Arm Virtual Hardware

 description: Learn how to deploy applications from the Balena Hub onto Arm Virtual Hardware

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for embedded software developers new to Balena OS.
+who_is_this_for: This is an introductory topic for embedded software developers interested in Balena OS.

 learning_objectives:
-    - Instantiate Arm Virtual Hardware instances
+    - Start a Raspberry Pi Arm Virtual Hardware instance
-    - Learn how to create Balena OS images for Arm Virtual Hardware
+    - Create a Balena OS image for Arm Virtual Hardware
-    - Deploy pre-built Balena Hub applications on Arm Virtual Hardware
+    - Deploy a pre-built Balena Hub application

 prerequisites:
+    - A Balena Cloud account
-    - An account on the [Balena Cloud](balena-cloud.com) platform
+    - An Arm Virtual Hardware account
+    - A Linux machine with root access
-    - Some familiarity with embedded programming is assumed
+    - Some familiarity with embedded Linux

 author_primary: Michael Hall